Bruno Mora

 Bruno Mora ([ˈbruːno ˈmɔːra]; 29 March 1937 – 10 December 1986) was an Italian football player and coach, who played as a right winger.
 He began his club career with U.C.
-Sampdoria, and later won domestic and international titles with Juventus F.C. and A.C.
-Milan, before spending the final seasons of his career with A.C.
-Parma.
-At international level, he represented the Italy national team at the 1962 FIFA World Cup, where he scored Italy's fastest ever World Cup goal.
+Sampdoria, and later won domestic and international titles with Juventus FC and AC Milan, before spending the final seasons of his career with Parma.
+At the international level, he represented the Italy national team at the 1962 FIFA World Cup, where he scored Italy's fastest ever World Cup goal.

 Club career

 Mora played for 13 seasons in the Serie A for U.C.
-Sampdoria, Juventus F.C., A.C.
-Milan and A.C.
-Parma, scoring 63 goals in 245 appearances.
+Sampdoria, Juventus FC, AC Milan and Parma, scoring 63 goals in 245 appearances.
 He is mostly remembered for performances during his successful domestic and European stint with Milan, during which he won the 1963 European Cup Final against Benfica at Wembley Stadium, as well as the 1967 Coppa Italia final, and the 1967–68 Serie A title.
 Mora had also previously won the 1960–61 Serie A title with Juventus.
 He finished his career with Parma in the lower divisions, winning the 1969–70 Serie D title.